Understanding User Context

 });

-, the selected values of each HTML select is set in the headers
+in invoked, the selected values of each HTML select is set in the headers

 array.